Why adding uncertainty into regional GVA is a good thing (maybe)

 LQs are (in theory) perfect for thinking about regional specialisms, and for comparison and ranking, making them an obvious fit for industrial strategy thinking.
 But they also carry the “single accurate value” issue over from the underlying GVA data.

-Including error rates around an LQ is trickier than for direct GVA because it is a derived value - it doesn’t make sense to apply confidence intervals to an LQ directly.
-The solution used here is to simulate what the range of the underlying GVA values could be using applied uncertainty, and then calculate LQs based on those simulated values.
+Putting error bars around an LQ is trickier than for direct GVA because it is a derived value - it doesn’t make sense to apply confidence intervals to the LQ directly.
+The solution used here is to simulate what the range of the underlying GVA values could be using the applied uncertainty, and then calculate LQs based on those simulated values.

 Each simulation pulls a sample from a normally distributed range based on the standard errors applied from the ABS, adjusted to make sure no negative values arise as these could break the LQ formula.
 This is then repeated 500 times to produce a range of possible LQs.